Moths and Butterflies Course (Two-day non-residential)

 Who is the course for:

 The course is open to anyone who would like to learn more about moths and butterflies.
 Suitable for both beginners and those with previous experience.
-Please note the terrain on the nature reserves can be steep, uneven and slippery when wet.

 Course content outline:

-Day 2 – Inspection of moth traps, field trip to Edge common NNR and Daneway Banks NR to look for calcareous grassland butterfly species.
+Day 2 – Inspection of moth traps, followed by field trip to Edge common NNR and Daneway Banks NR to look for calcareous grassland butterfly species.
 Return to Cricklade for course analysis, results and conclusions.

 Your Tutor: David Brown